rdio/jsapi-examples/now-playing/README.md

 ## Normal

-* Google image search?
-* Weed out libs we're not using
 * If there are more than the first set of images, keep loading
+* Album cover only view?
+* Show album and track titles
+* Show play/pause status

+## Low

 * Don't show images that are too low-res
 * On a small enough window (like on a phone) look for a small image and not necessarily just "original"

-## Low
+* IE 8 support